wesbarnett/trappeua/README.md

 This is a [GROMACS](http://www.gromacs.org) implementation of the TraPPE-UA force field with HH-Alkane modifications for the C-OW cross interactions.
 The modifications can optionally be removed (see below).
-To install, place the trapepua.ff folder where GROMACS can find it (like in your GMXLIB directory).
+To install, place the `trapepua.ff` folder where GROMACS can find it (like in your directory point to by the environmental variable `GMXLIB`).
+Then include `trappeua.ff/forcefield.itp` in your topology file like you do for other forcefields.
+An example topology file is found at `neopentane.top`.

 The TIP4P2005 water model is included, and is the only water model that should be used with the HH-Alkane modifications.
 If you use this implementation, please read and cite the following references.